Netflix-Skunkworks/jvmquake/README.md

    trigger).
 If nonzero, jvmquake raises that signal number as an OS-level signal. **Regardless of the action, the JVM is then forcibly killed via a `SIGKILL`.**

+In addition, `jvmquake` supports keyword arguments passed as comma separated `key=value` pairs in a fourth argument, so `int,int,int,key1=value1,key2=value2`.
+The currently supported key value pairs
+are:
+ * `warn` (type: int, default: maxint): an amount of GC "deficit" (analogous to `threshold` which will  cause `jvmquake` to touch a file (see `touch`) before it kills the JVM.
+The default setting is not to warn.
+ * `touch` (type: string, default: `/tmp/jvmquake_warn_gc`): The file path that jvmquake should open (creating if neccesary) and update the access and modification time on when there is more than `warn` GC "deficit".

 ## Algorithm Details
 To achieve our goal, we build on `jvmkill`.
 In addition to dying when we see a